 The Bottom Line

-We hope we helped you understand what is big data analytics in business and how you can use it correctly to curate the best solutions for your company.
+We hope we helped you understand what big data analytics is in business and how you can use it correctly to curate the best solutions for your company.
 From education to transportation, weather forecasting, healthcare, entertainment, and even the government sector, big data has become a crucial part of the marketing game.
 If you understand the data you’ve collected, you can gain countless benefits no matter what your domain is.

 Various frameworks and tools can help you collect and analyze big data.
 Some of these are Hadoop, MapReduce, YARN, NoSQL databases, Spark, Tableau, etc. You can use these tools collectively to govern big data and provide maximum benefits to your business.
-However, with growing privacy concerns amongst users, collecting quality data and keeping it secure is a huge challenge.
+However, with growing privacy concerns among users, collecting quality data and keeping it secure is a huge challenge.